Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Introduction

 \section{Introduction}

 Recent deep neural network models have demonstrated outstanding face recognition performance on various face data sets with challenges like variations in pose, illumination and occlusion and surpassed the performance of humans in these tasks \cite{He2019}.
 For example, most deep metric learning based models have accomplished over 99\% accuracy on the commonly used Labeled Faces in the Wild (LFW) \cite{huang2008labeled} benchmark.
-Despite that, their performance on some real-world applications where the faces are at very low resolution like surveillance cameras is declined.
-The difference is most significant when the low resolution face is below 32x32 pixels \cite{Chen2020}.
+Despite that, their performance on some real-world applications where the faces are at very low-resolution like surveillance cameras is declined.
+The difference is most significant when the low-resolution face is below 32x32 pixels \cite{Chen2020}.
 A face with lower than 16x16 resolution can be even challenging to recognize with the human eye.
-Therefore, the task of finding the most similar high resolution gallery image for very low resolution probe faces is quite challenging and will be reviewed under low resolution face recognition (LRFR) domain.
+Therefore, finding the most similar high-resolution gallery image for very low-resolution probe faces is still a challenging computer vision task which is investigated under low-resolution face recognition (LRFR) domain.